- Go Hiking

 This loop hike climbs five peaks, with several good views, and much up-and-down hiking.

 Trail Conference volunteers maintain trails in this park.

 Take N.Y.
 Route 17 north through Sloatsburg and Tuxedo.
-Continue for about 2.5 miles beyond the village of Tuxedo to a traffic light at the intersection of N.Y.
+Continue for about 2.2 miles beyond the village of Tuxedo to a traffic light at the intersection of N.Y.
 Route 17A.
 Bear left at the traffic light and continue up the ramp, then turn right at the top of the ramp onto County Route 106, crossing Route 17 and then going under the New York State Thruway.
-Continue for about 2.5 miles to the first parking area on the right side of the road.
-The parking area is past Lake Stahahe (visible through trees to the left), is just beyond a sharp curve in the road, and is marked with a small Hikers' Trailhead Parking sign.
+Continue for about 2.2 miles to the first parking area on the right side of the road.
+The parking area is past Lake Stahahe (visible through trees to the left) and is just beyond a sharp curve in the road.

 When you're ready to continue, retrace your steps to the Triangle/R-D junction and turn right, now following the red-on-white blazes of the R-D Trail heading north.
 The trail continues along the ridge and then descends over bare slabs of rock.
 In about half a mile, it reaches a low point where there is an old stone fireplace.
 Here, the R-D crosses the Victory Trail, marked with a blue "V" on white.
 Continue ahead on the R-D Trail, which now steeply ascends Tom Jones Mountain.
 At the summit, there are broad views to the east.
 The towers visible in the distance are on Jackie Jones Mountain.
 If you look carefully, you will see a fire tower to the right of the taller communications towers.